Privacy · June 12, 2026

 Written release.
 By submitting the onboarding form with the consent box checked, you provide a written release under 740 ILCS 14/15(b)(3).
 Electronic signatures are valid written releases under Illinois and federal law (E-SIGN Act, 15 U.S.C. § 7001).

 How deletion works.
 When you initiate account deletion from /account, deletion enters a 24-hour grace period during which you can cancel the request from the same page.
-After the grace period closes, deletion is irrevocable; we then permanently destroy your reference photograph and any derived biometric data from S3, typically completing within a further 24 hours.
+After the grace period closes, deletion is irrevocable; we then permanently destroy your reference photograph from our biometric storage and mark the Photo Profile record in our database as deleted (so it is no longer used to generate further photographs), typically completing within a further 24 hours.

 Destruction guarantee.
-Permanent deletion of your biometric identifiers means object deletion of your reference photograph from S3, and removal of any derived Studio Profile from our database.
+Permanent deletion of your biometric identifiers means object deletion of your reference photograph from our biometric S3 bucket, deletion stamping of the corresponding rows in our database, and marking of the Photo Profile record as deleted so that no further generation can be performed against it.
 Our cleanup worker retries up to three times on failure; if all retries fail, the failure is paged to a human operator who completes the deletion manually.
-We do not retain a copy in “cold storage,” backup vault, or archive after deletion is complete.
-Our error-monitoring system (Sentry) may, for up to 90 days after deletion, retain references to the deleted object’s storage path with the identifying portion hashed; these references contain no image bytes and roll out of Sentry on a fixed 90-day window.
+We do not retain a copy of the reference photograph in “cold storage,” backup vault, or archive after deletion is complete.
+Our error-monitoring system (Sentry) may, for up to 90 days after deletion, retain references to the deleted object’s storage path with the user-identifying portion replaced by a one-way hash; these references contain no image bytes and roll out of Sentry on a fixed 90-day window.

-Generated photographs.
-The styled photographs the Service produced for you are stored alongside your account so you can re-download them from your history.
-You may have them deleted at any time by emailing support@bloomsee.app from your account email; we will remove them from S3 and from your history within 30 days.
+Scope of biometric deletion versus generated photographs.
+The destruction guarantee in the preceding paragraph applies to the biometric identifier itself — your reference photograph and the Photo Profile record in our database.
+The styled photographs the Service produced for you are not biometric identifiers under 740 ILCS 14/10 (they are AI-generated images derived in part from your photograph, not raw scans of your face geometry); they remain in your history so you can re-download them.
+If you want the generated photographs deleted in addition to the biometric identifier, email support@bloomsee.app from your account email and we will remove them from S3 and from your history within 30 days.
 Generated outputs are stored in a separate S3 bucket with its own AWS KMS customer-managed key, on the same encryption and access-logging posture as your reference photograph.

 Application to other states.
-The commitments in this section — written notice, written release, retention schedule, encryption, and destruction guarantee — are written to the Illinois standard, which is the most exacting biometric-privacy regime currently in force.
-We apply the same operational protections to residents of Texas (Tex.
+The commitments in this section — written notice, written release, deletion on request, encryption, and destruction guarantee — are written to the Illinois standard, which is the most fully-litigated biometric-privacy regime currently in force.
+Our encryption, access-control, and disposal posture is comparable to the requirements of other US biometric-privacy regimes, including Tex.
 Bus. & Com.
-Code § 503.001 / CUBI), Washington (RCW 19.375 / WBIPA), New York (N.Y.
-Gen. Bus.
-Law § 899-aa, biometric-record component), and to any other state whose biometric-privacy law would otherwise apply.
+Code § 503.001 (CUBI) and RCW 19.375 (Washington WBIPA).
+We apply the same operational protections to residents of any state whose biometric-privacy law would otherwise apply.

 5. California (CCPA / CPRA) disclosures